Glossary

 Doubts about one’s studies

 This refers to any uncertainty that a student experiences during their studies and that leads them to consider withdrawing from university.
-It can be triggered by a variety of things, such as a lack of interest in one’s chosen subject, financial problems, health challenges or other personal circumstances.
+It can be triggered by a variety of things, such as a lack of interest in one’s chosen subject, financial problems, health challenges or other personal circumstances, but structural disadvantages can play a role in this as well.
 Students often find themselves having to decide whether to continue their studies or strike out in a different direction.

 E